max-scopp/pencel/README.md

 We’re not trying to be “better” than Stencil — just different.
 If Stencil fits your needs, it’s a great tool.
-If you want more transparency and less abstraction, Pencil might be a better fit for you.
+If you want more transparency and less abstraction, Pencel might be a better fit for you.

 ---

 ## 📦 Outputs

-From a Pencil component, you can optionally generate:
+From a Pencel component, you can optionally generate:

 * ✅ Plain TS Web Component code
-* ✅ Typed React bindings (`@pencil/react`)
+* ✅ Typed React bindings (`@pencel/react`)
-* ✅ Angular wrappers (`@pencil/angular`)
+* ✅ Angular wrappers (`@pencel/angular`)
 * ✅ Metadata for IDEs and documentation tools

 Nothing is mandatory.
 You own the output.